-Unai Emery was appointed Aston Villa head coach on 24 October 2022, joining from LaLiga club Villarreal.
+Unai Emery was appointed Aston Villa head coach on 24 October 2022, replacing Steven Gerrard.

-> It's the second time he has taken charge of a Premier League club having been head coach of Arsenal from May 2018, replacing Arsene Wenger, to November 2019.
+It is the second time he has taken charge of a Premier League club, having been head coach of Arsenal from May 2018 to November 2019.

 As a player, Emery spent much of his career in the lower leagues, however, he did appear five times in LaLiga for Real Sociedad during the 1995/96 season.

 A knee injury in 2004 would curtail his time on the pitch and following retirement, he would take charge of Lorca Deportiva in the Spanish third division.

 After promotion to the second tier and narrowly missing out on a place in LaLiga, Emery would depart in 2006 and enjoy managerial spells with Valencia, Spartak Moscow and Sevilla, winning three successive UEFA Europa League titles with the latter.